Now, more than ever, we are expected to pivot quickly to survive and thrive AND be of service to our clients and prospects.

 And now in 2020, we had to pivot again by making our programs virtual.
 It was a challenge to wrap my head around how to make improv a virtual program.
 Thankfully, we had no choice but to make it happen … and we did.

-The definition of “spontaneous” from dictionary.com is: coming or resulting from a natural impulse or tendency; without effort or premeditation; natural and unconstrained; unplanned: a spontaneous burst of applause.
+The definition of “spontaneous” is “coming or resulting from a natural impulse or tendency; without effort or premeditation; natural and unconstrained; unplanned: a spontaneous burst of applause.”

 - “Wow, I’m not a very good listener”